kranz11/shakespeare-split-ablation/README.md

 Each run writes `logs/train_{split_method}_{timestamp}.jsonl` and checkpoints to `checkpoints/{split_method}/model.pt`, so the two runs never overwrite each other.
-Both logs are committed — `results.ipynb` regenerates the figure and the table without retraining anything.
+Both logs are committed, so `notebooks/results.ipynb` regenerates the figure and the table without retraining anything (it chdirs to the repo root, so it works whether Jupyter is launched from `notebooks/` or from the root).

 ## License